maxwell2711/cmpe311-2022-spring-hw4-maxwell2711/README.md

 Part 2 Note: After doubling the frequency, I checked the LED with my slow mo camera.
 At 120 fps, the flashing is not visible on the camera anymore, but at 240 fps the flashing occurs every other frame, implying a rate of 120 Hz.

 Part 3: Included PinChangeInterrupt.c
+3.1: Created header file for PinChangeInterrupt with the function prototypes and global variables, and removed the PlayA function from the the header and c file.
+Moved the F_CPU define to proj4main.
+SetupInterrupts was altered such that it enables interrupts for PE2/PCINT2 and PE3/PCINT3 and the ISR vector was changed to PCINT0_vect.
+Cleaned up includes and comments in helpers.c.